-In some situations it may be appropriate to consider expressing obligations of indemnification in your employment agreements; employers frequently require their employees to underwrite any damage caused to property which employers normally entrust to employees if that damage is caused by the fault of the employee.
+In some situations, it may be appropriate to consider expressing obligations of indemnification in your employment agreements; employers frequently require their employees to underwrite any damage caused to property which employers normally entrust to employees if that damage is caused by the fault of the employee.

-Contact your BC Employment Relations Consultant to discuss the issues raised in this guide if you believe they may apply to your employment circumstances at some time.
+Contact your EMA Employment Relations Consultant to discuss the issues raised in this guide if you believe they may apply to your employment circumstances at some time.

-Remember:
+Remember

-- ▶ Always call AdviceLine to check you have the latest guide (refer to the publication date below). - ▶ Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - ▶ Use our AdviceLine employment advisors as a sounding board to test your views. - ▶ Get one of our consultants to draft an agreement template that's tailor-made for your business. - ▶ Visit our website www.businesscentral.org.nz regularly. - ▶ Attend our member briefings to keep up to date with all changes. - ▶ Send your staff to BC Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.